Emergency room visit rates in the U.S. in 2023, by state

 Demographic disparities in emergency care

 Emergency department usage varies significantly across different demographic groups, revealing important healthcare access disparities.
 Infants under one-year-old and adults 75 years and over have the highest ED visit rates among all age groups.
-Additionally, racial disparities in ED rates are evident, with non-Hispanic Black individuals having double the ED visit rate of non-Hispanic White individuals in 2022.
-These patterns underscore the need for targeted healthcare interventions and improved access to curative care for vulnerable populations.
+Additionally, racial disparities in ED rates are evident, with non-Hispanic Black individuals having double the ED visit rate of non-Hispanic White individuals.
+These patterns underscore the need for targeted healthcare interventions and improved access to acute care for vulnerable populations.